|What Are the Early Signs of Pregnancy?

 Remember, your baby is using needed nutrients, depleting your supply.
 Replenish your body with good food, water, and prenatal vitamins.
 Exercise and take good basic care of yourself.
 Your appearance (including your hair and nails) and your figure will benefit over time.
 Wear a good supportive bra.
 Drink plenty of water throughout the day.
 Take naps as often as you can and put your legs up.
 Don't be afraid to ask for help or for a chair.

 Start taking prenatal vitamins NOW!
 I continued to take prenatal vitamins 2 years after my daughter was born, and I am convinced my overall well being remained strong because I did.

 If you are pregnant and not sure if you are able to keep this baby, take advantage of the great adoption services available and free of charge to birth parents.
 If you are not covered by your own insurance or state insurance, legal fees and your medical charges may be covered at no cost.
 Some adoptive parents can help with adoption related expenses as allowed by law.
-If you would like more information on adoption, call the Adoption Answer Line toll-free, 24 hours a day, 7 days a week at 1-800-923-6784.
+If you would like more information on adoption, call or text the Adoption Answer Line toll-free, 24 hours a day, 7 days a week at 1-800-923-6784.

 Mardie Caldwell C.O.A.P is an award winning author of www.AdoptingOnline.com and Founder & CEO of Lifetime Adoption Center in Northern California.
 She frequently speaks on adoption, writing, women's and parenting topics with more than 150 media appearances on TV.
 She is an adoptive mother and resides in Northern California.